Skip to content

 It does three things:

-1. Initializes raw_pressed_ and stable_pressed_ with the first sample value
+1. Initializes stable_level_ and last_level_ using the first sampled value.

-2. If the button is already pressed, sets boot_locked_ = true—entering "boot lock"
+2. If the button is already in the pressed state, sets boot_locked_—entering "startup lock."

-3. Transitions to BootPressed or Idle based on the sample result
+3. Jumps to Idle or BootPressed based on the sampling result.

 Why do we need this step?
 Because the state machine needs to know "what the initial state is."
-If the button is already held at power-on, we cannot trigger a Pressed event—the user didn't "press" the button; it was held from the very beginning.
+If the button is already held when powered on, we cannot trigger a Pressed event—the user didn't "press" the button; it was held from the very beginning.

 State::Idle — Idle